helia-ghahraman/Computational-Intelligence-Project/README.md

 # Computational-Intelligence-SecondProject

-Welcome to the README for our Computational Intelligence project, where we explore feature selection and segmentation to improve the accuracy and speed of a seizure detection model.
+In this project, we explore feature selection and segmentation to improve the accuracy and speed of a seizure detection model.
 This project consists of three main components: feature evaluation and selection, improved accuracy with segmentation, and evaluation with different topics.

 ## Project Overview